 The itinerant birders will be interested in the five endemic families including the mesites, asities, cuckoo-roller, vangas and the incomparable ground rollers.

 An incredible bird list of over 1,000 species with many highly sought after birds like the unique Shoebill can be experienced on a Uganda birding holiday.

 From the White Nile on Lake Victoria to snow capped Ruwenzori Range, open savannah, impressive Muchison Falls to thick forests home to primate species like monkeys and gorillas Uganda really is our number one destination for an Africa bird and wildlife safari.

-South Africa is certainly spectacular in its scenery and rich in wilderness abundant with wildlife including birds.
-With such a diversity of landscapes you also get the different bird species.
+A South Africa safari is certainly spectacular in its scenery and rich in wilderness abundant with wildlife including birds.
+With such a diversity of landscapes, you also get the different bird species.

 South Africa boasts more endemic bird species than any other African country.
 You can find 450 species of birds, 100 regional endemics and many other favourite birds.

 Springtime is a favourite when the wildflowers bloom and many birds are nesting plus the intra-African migrant species arrive at their breeding grounds.